eliakaris/blog/server/data/posts/integrating-with-vsts.md

 You can use the hosted agents with Visual Studio Team Services but for the free tier, the number of minutes of build per month is limited.

 To remove this limitation, I use my home computer as the build server.
-It has to have all prerequisite programs installed to use run the build.
+It has to have all prerequisite programs installed to run the build.
 These are:
 - npm
 - docker
 - vsts build agent